One Last Kiss (EP)

-One Last Kiss is an extended play by Japanese musician Hikaru Utada, which was released in the US on March 9, 2021.
+One Last Kiss is an extended play by Japanese and American musician Hikaru Utada, which was released in the US on March 9, 2021.
 It was released for promotion of the Japanese animated film Evangelion: 3.0+1.0 Thrice Upon a Time around the time of the film's release.
 It contains all the previously released theme songs that were made for the Rebuild of Evangelion film series.
 It also contains the theme song "One Last Kiss", which was co-produced by A. G. Cook and released in conjunction with the film on March 10, 2021.

 Commercially, the EP debuted at number two on the Oricon Albums Chart, and at number one on the combined physical and digital Oricon albums chart as well as the Billboard Japan Hot Albums chart.

 Background and history

 "Beautiful World" debuted on the radio and was released as a ringtone on July 23, 2007, and after as a physical single on August 29, 2007.
 In early September, Utada performed the song at many music entertainment programs in Japan: at Count Down TV on the night of September 1, Hey!
 Hey!
 Hey!
 Music Champ on September 3, Utaban on September 6, and both Music Station and Music Fighter on September 7.
 "Beautiful World" was performed during Utada's two date concert series Wild Life in December 2010.

 In 2009, the song was rearranged by Russel McNamara for the second film of the Rebuild of Evangelion series, as "Beautiful World (Planitb Acoustica Mix)".
 It was released as a digital download on June 28, 2009.
 The song was commercially successful, reaching number 8 on the Billboard Japan Hot 100.
 It first appeared as the final track of their second compilation album Utada Hikaru Single Collection Vol. 2.

 Utada wrote "Sakura Nagashi" at the express interest of the staff for the Evangelion movie series.
 Although on hiatus at the time, Utada wrote and composed the song due to their appreciation of the movie series; they had also composed the themes for the previous two Evangelion films.
 "Sakura Nagashi" is a J-pop/piano rock song, composed of piano and strings, and in the latter part of the song drums, guitar and synths.
 It was written by Utada and British songwriter Paul Carter.
-The song plays at the very end of the film Evangelion: 3.0+1.0 Thrice Upon a Time, as the camera pans out of Ube Station and towards the town of Ube, Yamaguchi.
+The song plays at the very end of the film Evangelion: 3.0 You Can (Not) Redo.